 c) Sub base

-Explanation: CBR number decreases with increase in height, the soil requires highest CBR and the pavement requires the lowest CBR.
+Explanation: CBR number decreases with an increase in height, the soil requires the highest CBR and the pavement requires the lowest CBR.

-5. The most common waste material used in construction is
+5. What is the most common waste material used in construction?

 a) Fly ash